 And this is just one claim.

 Your site probably makes dozens of claims.
-Ranging from promises about quality, special discounts, popularity, etc. Each of these could benefit from some Narrative Control treatment.
+Ranging from promises about the quality, special discounts, popularity, etc. Each of these could benefit from some Narrative Control treatment.
 It’s a little bit of work but it makes the sales pitch watertight and converts people who are definitely interested but just not 100% convinced yet.